DavidNorvald/JobPlacementDashboard/README.md

 ### Site Tour
-For my front-end design sprint, i chose the story that implimented a site tour for the whole project to guide users around the site, showing them the different features that are available.
+For my front-end design sprint, I chose the story that implimented a site tour for the whole project to guide users around the site, showing them the different features that are available.
 The first attempt at the site tour was done with Bootstrap Tour.
 After a lot of research about how to implement the tour on the project, we found out that the current version of Bootstrap4 does not work with Bootstrap Tour as it has not been updated to reflect the new changes.
 Bootstrap Tour is a very fun way to guide a user around your site and is overall a very clean approach to a site tour, but it was just not compatible with the Live Project's other features as it is dependent on tooltip.js and popover.js for it to work.
 After many failed attempts on trying to get it working (I tried both the full version and the minified versions of Bootstrap Tour to no success) it was discussed at trying to use another site tour plugin.
 I ended up going with intro.js as it did not have any dependencies that would conflict with anything else on the Live Project.
 Intro.js is also a very clean approach at guiding your users around your site and has a lot of its features built into its own JavaScript and CSS files, making it easier to implement.
 There were a few bugs when trying to get the site tour to work, like not covering up the element that the tour was trying to show the user, but was able to resolve that issue by reading about another persons experience with the same thing and the fix to get intro.js to not cover up teh elements.
 I also styled the tooltip containers to reflect the color pallete of teh Live Project, so that it looked like it fit in with the rest of the project.
 The tour was started when the user would click on the site tour button that was added to the navigation bar upon clicking it.

          <script type="text/javascript">